What to do if your life insurance claim is denied

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

 It’s very rare for a life insurance company to deny a policy claim — at the end of 2021, only 0.02% of life insurance payouts were reportedly delayed or denied.
 [1] However, it’s not impossible.
-A life insurer might deny the death benefit if the policyholder missed payments for their coverage or based on the cause of death, among other reasons.
+An insurer might deny the death benefit if the policyholder missed payments for their coverage or if the cause of death was excluded from their policy, among other reasons.

-If your claim is rejected, the insurer will refund the premiums paid into the policy and cancel it.
-You can appeal the denial by talking to the provider, but it’s unlikely that will change anything unless there’s been a legitimate error.
+If your claim is rejected, the life insurance policy becomes void and the insurer can refund the premiums paid by the policyholder.
+You can appeal the denial by contacting the insurance company.

 • The insurer will provide a clear explanation of why they denied the claim.

-• It’s not worth contesting a denial unless you have evidence that there’s been an error.
+• It’s typically not worth contesting a denial unless you have evidence that there’s been an error.

 Why do life insurance claims get denied?